Instructional Technology Specialist Certification

-The Instructional Technology Specialist Certification program was designed to address the dramatically increasing need in education for certified specialists at every level of K-12 schooling.
-The program is available for teachers who already possess or are currently pursuing initial teaching certificates.
+The Instructional Technology Specialist Certification program at Drexel University's School of Education is designed to address the dramatically increasing need in education for certified technology specialists at every level of K-12 schooling.
+The program is available for teachers or educators who already possess or are currently pursuing initial teaching certificates.

-Through the program, you become an expert in technology planning, assessment, and implementation, and learn how to integrate technology into the curriculum, providing your school’s staff with long-term support.
+Through the technology specialist certification program, you will become an expert in technology planning, assessment, and implementation, and learn how to integrate technology into the curriculum, providing your school’s staff with long-term support.

 Applicants for the Instructional Technology Specialist Certification program come from a variety of undergraduate and graduate backgrounds.
 Applicants should have a minimum undergraduate GPA of 3.0 and possess a valid Pennsylvania Instructional I or II Teaching Certification.
 Elementary or secondary teacher certification is not a requirement for admissions to the program.

 For those applicants who possess a Pennsylvania teaching certification, minimum certification course requirements include 25.5 credits of specific pedagogy as outlined below.
 These credits may be incorporated into the Master of Science in Teaching, Learning and Curriculum or the MS in Learning Technologies programs, or used as electives for another master’s degree program.

 Instructional Technology Specialist Certification also may be obtained by students without a teaching certification by completing two additional courses in addition to the 25.5 credits.The student will also need to complete the Praxis I exam series.
 Students must achieve the grade of B or better in each graduate-level course needed for certification and receive passing Praxis Exam scores (if not already certified) in order to satisfy requirements.
 Students will not be recommended for the certification until all course requirements are met and all required sections of the Praxis Exams have been taken.

 Course descriptions may be found in the Drexel University Catalog.